-Mormons came to Utah, even before it became a US State.
-Mormons have arrived in Utah in 1847, after escaping persecution in the United States, particularly in Illinois where their founder and prophet Josep Smith was murdered.
-Their new leader, Brigham Young, took the Mormons on the “great trek” and two years later they arrived at the Great Salt Lake Valley.
+Mormons came to Utah even before it became a US State.
+Mormons arrived in Utah in 1847 after escaping persecution in the United States, particularly in Illinois, where their founder and prophet Josep Smith was murdered.
+Their new leader, Brigham Young, took the Mormons on the “great trek,” and two years later, they arrived at the Great Salt Lake Valley.

 Great Salt Lake

 Located in the Northern part of the state, the Great Salt Lake is clearly one of the most famous things in Utah.
 It was on the shores of the lake that the Mormons first settled, founding salt lake city, the capital and biggest city in Utah.
 Metropolitan Salt Lake City has more than 1.2 million people.

 With an average size of 1 700 sq miles, the Great Salt Lake is the biggest salt lake in the western hemisphere and the largest natural lake west of Mississippi.
 However, the water levels vary dramatically according to precipitation because of the lake’s low average depth of 16 feet (4.9 m).

 The great salt lake is a terminal lake, and as so, it doesn’t have an outlet besides evaporation.
 It has three main tributaries (Jordan, Weber, and Bear rivers ), which bring about 1 million tons of minerals per year.
 These minerals accumulate when the water evaporates and give the lake a high level of salinity, much higher than seawater.